ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/disabilities-awareness/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="1a" requirement="Define and discuss with your counselor the following disabilities awareness terms: disability, accessibility, adaptation, accommodation, invisible disability, and person-first language."}}
+{{#wb-req item="1a" requirement="Define and discuss with your counselor the following disabilities awareness terms: disability, accessibility, adaptation, accommodation, invisible disability, person-first language, and inclusion."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="1b" requirement="Explain why proper disability etiquette is important, and how it may differ depending on the specific disability."}}
+{{#wb-req item="1b" requirement="Explain why proper disability etiquette is important, and how it may differ depending on the specific disability.
+Give three examples"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}